 Coaching, particularly from peers rather than managers, keeps agents engaged with the system and ensures they use it correctly.
 Dive into a coaching program that provides peer support and encourages agents to share their knowledge.

-Here’s a free coaching report template you can use to document coaching sessions and their outcomes.
+Here’s a free coaching report template you can use to document coaching sessions and their outcomes:

-Template: Customer Service Training Coaching Report
+Get Your Copy: Customer Service Training Coaching Report

 6. Use data to guide your coaching program